 Once standing, try tensing your leg muscles while crossing one leg over the other a few times to increase blood pressure.

 - Elevate the bed.
-If you have low blood pressure, it might help to raise the head of your bed by about 4 inches by placing blocks or risers under the legs at the head of the bed.
+If you have low blood pressure, it might help to raise the head of your bed by about 4 inches (10 centimeters).
+You can do this by placing blocks or risers under the legs at the head of the bed.

 - Digestion.
 Eat small, frequent meals to combat digestive problems.
-Increase fluids, and opt for low-fat, high-fiber foods, which can improve digestion.
-You might also try restricting foods that contain lactose and gluten.
+Increase fluids and opt for low-fat, high-fiber foods, which can improve digestion.

 Coping and support